Murder of XXXTentacion: Reaction

 Following the announcement of Onfroy's murder, a makeshift memorial was quickly created by fans and local residents, consisting of lyrics from the artist and words of remembrance written in chalk stretching up to a hundred yards.
 The owner of RIVA Motorsports, where XXXTentacion was killed, held a vigil on June 19, 2018, the day after his murder.
 Hundreds gathered during the vigil, and Broward County sheriffs were forced to close the street.
 Shortly after, a walk commenced between Onfroy's fans.
 Onfroy's house in Parkland, Florida, which was being built at the time, was also memorialized by fans.

-Internet personality Adam22, the creator of the podcast "No Jumper", for which Onfroy had his first professional interview, held a memorial a day after Onfroy's death in front of his BMX retail store OnSomeShit on Melrose Avenue in Los Angeles.
+Internet personality Adam22, the creator of the podcast "No Jumper", for which Onfroy had his first professional interview, held a memorial a day after Onfroy's death in front of his BMX retail store, OnSomeShit, on Melrose Avenue in Los Angeles.
 The crowd eventually grew to over 1,000 people and police in riot gear eventually appeared with police en route to disperse the crowd.
 According to reports, rubber bullets were shot and tear gas was used to disperse the crowd.

 An open casket service for Onfroy took place at BB&T Center in Sunrise, Florida, on June 27, where fans were allowed to pay their respects.
-His private funeral took place a day later, where rappers Lil Uzi Vert, Lil Yachty, Lil Pump, Denzel Curry, and singer Erykah Badu were among the attendees.
+His private funeral took place a day later, where rappers Lil Uzi Vert & Lil Yachty and singer Erykah Badu were among the attendees.
 He was laid to rest in a gray mausoleum at the Gardens of Boca Raton Memorial Park, in Boca Raton, Florida.

 In July 2023, Boatwright's criminal interrogation was made available to the public.